lrswss/co2ampel/README.md

 get valid CO<sub>2</sub> readings from the SCD30 sensor.
 Turning the CO<sub>2</sub>-Ampel off for a few seconds will usually fix this.

+If the reset button on the Wemos D1 mini is pressed all settings are reset to their default values as set in `config.h` at compile time.

 ## Adjust device settings

 <p align="center">